FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 The principal commands are: *create, put, get,* and *delete*.
 Other commands are interactive described by the service.

+### starting client and server:
+First run the RPC Server main and then Clients main function.
+The Server can handle up to 50 Clients parallel.

 ## 2. RMI
 * **RMI Server**:
 * **RMI Client**: